 Hilma Mote, Namibia

-In January 2018, Hilma completed a one year secondment with the World Bank’s Jobs Group in Washington DC where she was advancing the African labour perspective in the Bank’s work on informality and informal economy in particular.
-She worked on two papers ‘extension of social security to informal workers (co-authored with World Bank Staff) and also her independent paper on ‘Collective bargaining: rethinking wage setting mechanisms in the era of high informality’.
+In January 2018, Hilma completed a one-year secondment with the World Bank’s Jobs Group in Washington DC where she was advancing the African labour perspective in the Bank’s work, particularly on informal economic activity.
+She worked on two papers ‘Extension of social security to informal workers (co-authored with World Bank staff) and also her independent paper on ‘Collective bargaining: rethinking wage setting mechanisms in the era of high informality’.

 Houètèhou C. Franck Housna, Benin